dotnet/docs/docs/framework/wcf/samples/index.md

   - "dotnet"
 ---
 # Windows Communication Foundation (WCF) Samples
-These samples provide instruction on various aspects of [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)].
+These samples provide instruction on various aspects of Windows Communication Foundation (WCF).

 -   For C# versions of the samples, go to [Windows Communication Foundation (WCF) and Windows Workflow Foundation (WF) Samples for .NET Framework 4](http://go.microsoft.com/fwlink/?LinkId=150780).